-Effective immediately, USCIS will use a risk-based approach to determine which Form I-751, Petition to Remove Conditions on Residence will require an interview.
-This change marks a departure from previous agency guidelines that mandated interviews for all conditional residents to undergo an interview if they obtained conditional resident status through consular processing.
+In a recent development, USCIS has introduced a risk-based approach to determine which applicants filing Form I-751, Petition to Remove Conditions on Residence, will be required to undergo an interview.
+This change marks a departure from previous agency guidelines that mandated interviews for all conditional residents who obtained their status through consular processing.
 Let’s delve into the details of this noteworthy update.

-If you obtained your green card (US permanent residence) through marriage to a US Citizen within your first two (2) years of marriage, you will receive conditional permanent resident status for two (2) years.
-To remove the conditions on permanent resident status, and obtain a permanent ten (10) year green card, you must file a Form I-751 within the 90-day period before the two-year anniversary of when you received your green card.
+If you obtained your green card through marriage to a US citizen within your first two years of marriage, you would receive conditional permanent resident status for two years.
+To transition to a permanent ten-year green card, you must file Form I-751 within the 90-day period before the two-year anniversary of receiving your green card.

-- There is no indication of fraud or misrepresentation in the supporting documents
+- No Fraud Indicators: There is no indication of fraud or misrepresentation in the submitted documents.

 Additional Outside Resources